actions-marketplace-validations/sukot1_blackduck-pkgscanner/README.md

 # blackduck-pkgscanner
-A custom action for dependency package scanning using Blackduck for SCA.
+A custom action for dependency package scanning using Black Duck for SCA.

 ## Inputs
 ### `BLACKDUCK_URL`